15 Minutes Before We Really Date

 15 Minutes Before We Really Date (マジで付き合う15分前, Maji de Tsukiau 15-fun Mae) is a Japanese manga series written and illustrated by Perico.
 It was serialized on the author's Pixiv account from September 2019 to January 2023.

+Synopsis

+Yuki and Natsuna have been childhood friends and lived in the same apartment complex for ten years.
+When high school graduation starts approaching, the two make a decision - to begin dating.

 Publication

-Written and illustrated by Perico, 15 Minutes Before We Really Date was serialized on the author's Pixiv account from September 17, 2019 to January 29, 2023.
-The series was later acquired by Kadokawa Shoten who compiled the series' chapters into four tankōbon volumes released from February 26, 2021 to April 26, 2023.
+Written and illustrated by Perico, 15 Minutes Before We Really Date was serialized on the author's Pixiv account from September 17, 2019, to January 29, 2023.
+The series was later acquired by Kadokawa Shoten who compiled the series' chapters into four tankōbon volumes released from February 26, 2021, to April 26, 2023.
 The series is licensed in English by Yen Press.